 - Map view

 - Monthly view

 - Masonry view

-And what’s even cooler is that you can also create your own shortcodes via the shortcode builder, which lets you get even more creative:
+And what’s even great about it is that you can also create your own shortcodes via the shortcode builder, which allows you to get even more creative:

 With the Elementor add-on, you can even design your event display shortcode using Elementor: